 Helping councils achieve their wellbeing and social connection goals

-Improves wellbeing and social connection
+Improving wellbeing and social connection

 Engaging women 50+ who may be isolated, inactive, or going through life transitions, offering a safe and supportive way to get active in nature

-Activates under-utilised local green spaces
+Activating under-utilised green spaces

-No/low-cost, low-impact walking programs encourage regular, ongoing community use
+No/low-cost, low-impact walking programs encourage regular, ongoing community use of local outdoor spaces

 Delivering a proven, low risk, sustainable program model